Homemade curry, crispy tofu, and noodles make this Indonesian Curry Tofu Noodles recipe irresistible!

 Noodles are dealer’s choice here, but I like tender rice noodles or $0.25 ramen noodles. <– This might be food blog blasphemy, but sometimes you just need noodly comfort, and that’s what ramen noodles are all about.

-Top it all off with some cilantro leaves and lime wedges for squeezing.
+Top this Indonesian tofu curry dish with some cilantro leaves and lime wedges for squeezing.
 DO NOT FORGET THE LIMES.
 So necessary, you guys.
 Trust me.

 - 1/4 cup raw cashews